Jennifer Bou Lahoud

 With the support of the Be Perfect community, trainers, and friends, I was continuously motivated to continue my education.
 In December of 2014, I graduated from the University of Southern California (USC) thanks to the Swim with Mike Scholarship for physically disabled athletes.
 During my time there, I double majored in Neuroscience and Psychology.
 In May of 2016, I graduated USC again from the Master of Science in Applied Psychology Program.
 At both graduation, my primary trainer, Jenna Hardy, stood next to me as walked across the stage to obtain my diploma.

 As I enter in the real world and look for a job, I have been able to network within the Be Perfect community in hopes to working in the Human Resource Department.

 What are some goals that you have set for yourself, that you are proud to say that you have attained?
-Since attending Project Walk, I have gained tremendous strides in my recovery.
+Since attending The Perfect Step, I have gained tremendous strides in my recovery.
 I am now able to crawl in all directions, walk with the assistance of a walker and braces, and overall remained physically healthier.

 What are some future goals that you would like to attain, that Be Perfect can help you achieve?
 My short-term health goal is to remain physically healthy and stand independently.
 If I continue at this pace, I should be able to accomplish these goals.

 Anything else that you would like to tell the donors or a simple thank you that you would like to give them?
 At every session of therapy, I am getting closer and closer to my goals and it is possible because of you.
 I remain strong-minded, determined, motivated, and willing to continue my fight to walk again!